 He and his wife Sally Robards reared twelve children, including renowned portrait painter Matthew Harris Jouett.

-This rural homestead includes a 1780's frontier stone cabin, used as a kitchen by the Jouetts.
-The 1797 Federal-style brick cottage features a formal parlor, dining room and three bedrooms.
+This rural homestead includes a 1780’s frontier stone cabin, used as a kitchen by the Jouetts.
+The 1797 Federal-style brick house features a formal parlor, a dining room, and three bedrooms.
 Period furnishings complement the rooms.

 Trained docents provide tours on days of operation and by appointment.
-Special tours for children and the hearing-impaired are available.
+Special tours are available.